wangyxxjtu/wangyxxjtu.github.io/_pages/about.md

   - /about.html
 ---

+My name is Yaxiong Wang, I'm now is a associate professor in Hefei University of Technology.
+In 2021, I received my PhD degree from Xi'an Jiaotong University under the supervision of Prof. Xueming Qian, and Li Zhu.
+During my PhD, I had the honor of working with Prof. Yunchao Wei and Prof. Yi Yang for two years in University of Technology Sydney (2019-2021).
+My research interests include computer vision, multimodal DeepFake detection, cross-modal retrieval, and generative models.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!